 We're committed to building an Indigenous workforce to improve health outcomes and patient experience for all Albertans.
 We are committed to ensuring that Indigenous Peoples have safe, high-quality, accessible healthcare that is culturally safe and culturally aware, and acknowledge that there is more work that must be done.
 AHS is proud to offer opportunities and paths for Indigenous Peoples to grow a career in healthcare.

-We can answer questions about future career paths, help you build your candidate profile, and provide feedback on your resume.
+We can answer your questions about career pathways, help you build your candidate profile, and provide feedback on your resume.

 AHS acknowledges that its services are provided on the territories of Treaty 6, Treaty 7 and Treaty 8; the homeland of the Otipemisiwak (Oh-teh-pim-swak) Métis Government of the Métis Nation within Alberta and the 8 Metis Settlements.
 We also recognize the Indigenous Peoples who dwell in urban centres across this land.
 These territories are the home for many Indigenous Peoples, including the Anishinabe, Blackfoot, Cree, Dene, Inuit, Métis, Stoney Nakoda Sioux, and the Tsuut'ina.